 Churchill is one of the rare political figures in the world that has been involved in both World Wars.
 Criticized for some decisions and adorated for others, his place in the war effort is undeniable.
 The Churchill war chambers are a museum explaining all the implications of Churchill during the two world wars.
 The entrance costs £22, which might be a bit pricey for some people but if you love war history it’s a must-do!

 Westminster Abbey is a must-do for any first visit to London.
 We all know this abbey.
 It’s where lady Diana and prince Charles got married, where Isaac Newton and Charles Dickens are buried… a must-see!

-Visiting the inside of the Abbey costs £21.
+Visiting the inside of the Abbey costs £21 and you can book your ticket here.
 This can be a bit pricey, especially if you add it up to everything else you will be paying for in London.
 It’s up to you to decide whether that’s worth it or not.
 Westminster Abbey is beautiful but depending on your interest in history and architecture you might feel it’s not worth it.
 Regardless, you can walk around and enjoy the outside of the abbey for free!

 Located in City of London, St Paul cathedral is the biggest cathedral in London.
 This beautiful monument has been the target of loads of bombings during WWII but made it in one piece.
 You can visit the inside but we recommend you to go to the top, you will get the best view of London!

 London is full of museums but if you are an art lover, these two are for you!
 The Tate Modern and Tate Britain display some of the best contemporary and modern art pieces in the world.
 Some of the pieces include Wham from Lichtenstein.
 The Tate Modern is located by Black Friars.
 The Tate Britain is located by Pilmilco.
 Like any national museum in the UK, they are both free.